M-J-Bauer/Touch-sense-on-any-MCU/README.md

 the folder "Pro_Micro_touch_sense".
 This application uses a Pro-Micro MCU (ATmega32U4) from Sparkfun.
 The touch-sense service routine has been customized accordingly.
 Beware: the ADC in the AT_32U4 is not 100% compatible with the ATmega328P.
 The AT_32U4 has an extra control/status register ADCSRB holding an extra MUX bit (MUX5).
-A description of the example application can be found here:
+A description of the example application can be found on the author's website:

 http://www.mjbauer.biz/MIDI-Rifficator-blog.html